arunmadhusud/LiDAR-RADAR-Fusion-UKF/README.md

 ## Unscented Kalman Filter Project for LiDAR and Radar Fusion

 This project is a part of the Udacity Self-Driving Car Nanodegree Program.
-The goal of this project is to implement an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy LiDAR and Radar measurements.
+The goal of this project is to implement an Unscented Kalman Filter to estimate the state of moving objects around the ego vehicle using noisy LiDAR and Radar measurements.

 The map of the UKF project is shown below: